 Historic districts do not prevent changes from occurring, nor do they prevent new construction.
 The city’s historic preservation code protects designated properties through demolition, and exterior alteration.
 The goals of the review process are to retain and enhance historic properties, encourage their adaptation for current use, and ensure that all modifications are compatible with the character of the historic district.

-If approved, the Downtown Historic District would replace the Main Street Historic District.
-The National Register District, approved by the National Parks Service, would remain in place.
+The Downtown Historic District replaces the Main Street Historic District.
+The National Register District, approved by the National Parks Service, will remain in place.

-For more information, please contact Andrea Mimnaugh, Senior Planner in the Community Development Department firstname.lastname@example.org or 303-795-3719.
+For information on grants and other incentives, please contact Andrea Mimnaugh, Senior Planner in the Community Development Department, at firstname.lastname@example.org or 303-795-3719.